thingsdb/ThingsDocs/source/includes/_types.md

 Type | Description
 ---- | -----------
-list | Mutable and can take any type except type [thing](#thing) and an *array-of-things*. tuple | Immutable, each *nested-array* becomes a tuple so all nested arrays are tuples. things | Mutable array which can only hold type `thing`.
+list | Mutable array.
+tuple | Immutable array, *nested* arrays are always tuples.

 <aside class="notice">
 It is not possible to change an array while the array is in use, for example: